What is a car insurance policy excess?

 How much do accidents actually cost?

-Is it worth my while offering a large voluntary excess?
+Is it worth my whilst offering a large voluntary excess?

 Possibly; you need to balance the chance of paying out a larger sum yourself in the event of an accident against paying a lower premium, bearing in mind that the cost of a claim could be far higher than you expect.
 Whatever total payment you offer (ie compulsory + voluntary), do make sure that it is a sum that you can afford.